-In January 2017, we and certain of our subsidiaries entered into a Share Exchange Agreement (the "Share Exchange Agreement") with DISH and certain of its subsidiaries, pursuant to which, among other things, in February 2017, we and certain of our subsidiaries received all of the shares of the Hughes Retail Preferred Tracking Stock previously issued by us (the "EchoStar Tracking Stock") and the Hughes Retail Preferred Tracking Stock previously issued by our subsidiary Hughes Satellite Systems Corporation ("HSS") (the "HSS Tracking Stock," together with the EchoStar Tracking Stock, the "Tracking Stock") in exchange for 100% of the equity interests of certain of our subsidiaries that held substantially all of our former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
-Following consummation of the Share Exchange, we no longer operate our former EchoStar Technologies businesses and the Tracking Stock was retired and all agreements, arrangements and policy statements with respect to such Tracking Stock terminated and are of no further effect.
+In January 2017, we and certain of our subsidiaries entered into a Share Exchange Agreement (the "Share Exchange Agreement") with DISH and certain of its subsidiaries, pursuant to which, among other things, in February 2017, we and certain of our subsidiaries received all of the shares of the Hughes Retail Preferred Tracking Stock previously issued by us (the "EchoStar Tracking Stock") and the Hughes Retail Preferred Tracking Stock previously issued by our subsidiaries that hughes Satellite Systems Corporation ("HSS") (the "HSS Tracking Stock," together with the EchoStar Tracking Stock, the "Tracking Stock") in exchange for 100% of the equity interests of certain of our subsidiaries that held substantially all of our former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
+Following consummation of the Share Exchange, we no longer operate our former EchoStar Tracking Stock terminated and are of no further effect.